This article may contain compensated links. Please read disclaimer for more info.

 While this area is known as the center of the university life in Paris, it’s also where the Roman City (IC AD) was born.
 It is believed that Lutetia’s Roman Forum, the center of religious and civil life during the Roman times, was located at current rue Soufflot, while today’s rue Saint Jacques was one of the two main streets in Roman times.

-Today, it is possible to visit for free Les Arènes de Lutèce, a theatre which was constructed in the 1st century AD and was where people came to watch gladiatorial combats.
-In the area, there are also the Roman Baths, today part of the Cluny Museum, but they can be seen from Boulevard Saint Michel.
+Today, it is possible to visit Les Arènes de Lutèce for free, a Roman theatre which was constructed in the 1st century AD and was where people came to watch gladiatorial combats.
+In the area, there are also the Roman Baths, today part of the Cluny Museum, but they can be seen from Boulevard Saint Michel without entering the museum.

 The Panthéon is a church-turned-temple dedicated to “Les Grands Hommes”.
 These eminent personalities who shaped France’s national identity are interred in the crypt and a permanent exhibition gives details about their lives and works.
 If you decide to visit the Panthéon (ticket costs 11.50€) you will also see Foucault’s pendulum with which Léon Foucault demonstrated the Earth’s rotation.